 Ranches 1031 Exchange Timeline

 1031 exchanges have a purchasing period of 180 days.
-This means that as soon as your ranch is sold, you have approximately 6 months to replace it with a new asset and follow the proper paperwork with the IRS.
-While this may seem like a long period of time, it is important to note that taxpayers are required to identify at least one new, potential property within 45 days of the sale.
+This mean upon the sale of your ranch, you have approximately 6 months to replace it with a new asset and follow the proper paperwork with the IRS.
+This may seem like a long period of time.
+Still, it is important to note that taxpayers need to identify at least one new, potential property within 45 days of the sale.

 Why Purchase Mineral Rights and Royalties?

-In conclusion, ranches can be sold for a large amount of money, more of which can be retained with a 1031 exchange.
+In conclusion, ranches are sellable for a large amount of money.
+More of which are retainable with a 1031 exchange.
 When considering a 1031 exchange, many busy investors find that working with a specialized 1031 exchange intermediary can save time and maximize the potential of a further investment of the capital.